Julia Alexandratou: 2006–2009: modeling, hosting, and music

 In 2006, Alexandratou participated in the 17th edition of the annual Miss Star Hellas beauty pageant which took place on 9 April 2006 (semi-final) and 11 April 2006 (final).
 Alexandratou failed to take first place in the pageant, while her negative facial reaction to the results on screen, were ridiculed by the media.

-She made her first appearance after the competition on a live show of the Greek reality show Fame Story 4, and was a guest singer on the Greek song, "Mono Ya Sena" (Only For You) with Fame Story 3 contestant Andreas Constantinidis.
+She made her first appearance after the competition on the live Greek reality show Fame Story 4, and was a guest singer on the Greek song, "Mono Ya Sena" (Only For You) with Fame Story 3 contestant Andreas Constantinidis.
 The duet was featured as the first single on his debut album, while they also filmed a music video together for the song.

 A few months later, Alexandratou became a co-host to the hit Greek TV show Megalicious Chart Live!, alongside MAD TV presenter Themis Georgandas.
 During that period, she made many television appearances, and in the course of one year, appeared on over 10 magazine covers, including magazines such as Vogue, Nitro, Diva and Celebrity.

 Her subsequent fame led to her hosting a TV show called Music Bee, along with her friend Stathis Etiatoglou.
 The show debuted to high expectations, with a format focusing on music news in Greece and abroad.
 However, ratings of the show soon dropped.

 In 2007, she released two singles with Sony Music Entertainment Greece titled I Vassilissa tis Pistas (The Queen of the Dance Floor) and Stohos Ine ta Lefta (The Target Is Money), respectively.
 That same year, Alexandratou made her film debut in a Greek comedy directed by Nikos Perakis, playing the role of a singer named Areti.
 Stohos Ine ta Lefta served as the theme song to the film.

 In April 2008, Alexandratou posed on the cover of Nitro magazine, assuming the role of Marilyn Monroe.
 She was voted by readers of the magazine as the best choice to perform the special edition spread.
 In the autumn of the same year, she started performing in her first concert appearances at an Athenian nightclub alongside Greek singer Panos Kalidis.
 In late 2008, she released her single Honolulu, which is a cover of a song written by Nikos Karvelas.
 Karvelas later expressed outrage that the song was covered without his consent.